Chart Color Schemes

 Bilgola Plateau has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are expected to impact the area.
-These key projects include the Newport Village Commercial Centre Masterplan, the Newport Luxury Apartments at 54-58 Beaconsfield Street, the construction of a house at 100 Hilltop Road, and the Avalon Beach Bike Facility.
-The following list details those projects that are most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that could affect this region.
+Notable projects include Newport Village Commercial Centre Masterplan, Newport Luxury Apartments at 54-58 Beaconsfield Street, construction at 100 Hilltop Road House, and Avalon Beach Bike Facility.
+The following list highlights those most relevant.

 Professional plan users can use the search below to filter and access additional projects.